 Begin by salting and trussing the tenderloin, being sure to trim away the excess fat if not purchased pre-trimmed.
 After allowing the beef to rest at room temperature for 1-2 hours, prepare the grill for rotisserie cooking at high heat.
-The custom butter is a simple combination of melted butter, thyme, rosemary, salt, pepper, and sizzled shallots, which will be brushed on the beef with a self made brush of rosemary and thyme sprigs.
+The custom butter is a simple combination of melted butter, thyme, rosemary, salt, pepper, and sizzled shallots, which will be brushed on the beef with a self-made brush of rosemary and thyme sprigs.
 Baste after the first 30 minutes of cooking, and then every 10 minutes thereafter until desired internal temperature is reached.
-After carefully removing the hot rotisserie, untying, and allowing to rest under a foil tent, the magnificent tenderloin is ready to be served.
+After carefully removing the hot rotisserie, untying, and allowing it to rest under a foil tent, the magnificent tenderloin is ready to be served.
 The horseradish is a mixture of sour cream, horseradish, and Dijon mustard, bringing a creamy tang and heat to the moist beef.
-So have A Very Merry Grilled Christmas and use your grill to bless family and loved ones – it’s what you were made for!
+So have A Very Merry Grilled Christmas and use your grill to bless your family and loved ones – it’s what you were made for!

 Rotisserie Beef Tenderloin Ingredients

 - 1 whole Beef Tenderloin (5-7 pounds untrimmed weight)

 - 1 tablespoon kosher salt

 - 2 teaspoons of fresh thyme, minced (or a mix of thyme and tarragon)

 - 1 teaspoon of fresh rosemary, minced (optional)